lelascopel/r-ed/post1_prc1/1st_post.md

 In my first post I want to reproduce the results of:

-***P. J, and C. J.F.T Braak.
-“Principal Response Curves: Analysis of Time-dependent Multivariate Responses of Biological Community to Stress.”
-Environmental Toxicology and Chemistry 18, no. 2 (1999): 138–148.***
+***Van den Brink, P. J. & Braak, C. J. F. .
+Principal response curves: Analysis of time-dependent multivariate responses of biological community to stress.
+Environmental Toxicology and Chemistry 18, 138–148 (1999).***

 Principle Response Curves (PRC) are commonly used for analyzing ecotoxicological mesocosm experiments.
 Here I will show how to run such an analysis with R.